DaramolaDoes/daramoladoes.github.io/README.md

-My 2023 and 2024 data science, ai, and ml real-world projects.

-My goal is to demonstrate how my supervised learning algorithms enables improved decision making and wealth creation opportunities for everyone.
+Discover how my 2023 and 2024 applied machine learning, ai and data science real-world technology projects helps millions of users lives wealthier and healthier lives.